sebnitu/vrembem/docs/_components/button-group.md

 ---
 layout: page
 title: Button-group
-description: "A container component for groups of buttons."
+description: "A component for displaying groups of buttons."
 ---

 ## `button-group`